 Given that there is a very wide AMNMB exemption for FICC research, in practice these changes may be more relevant to UK firms with equities strategies.
-(In other words, because it is permissible to receive FICC research for free in the UK, there may be less need in practice to implement a bundled model).
+(In other words, because it is permissible to receive FICC research for free in the UK, there may be less need in practice to implement a joint model).

 The FCA has said that it will separately consult on how the changes can be mapped across to UK AIFMs and UK UCITS Mancos, under the equivalent rules in COBS 18.
-It appears that the FCA's intention is that whatever changes are made to the MiFID regime should also be made to the fund management regime.
+It appears that the FCA's intention is that the changes being made to the MiFID regime should also be made to the fund management regime.
+However, this has not yet happened as at 1 August.